CanonicalLtd/UCWifiConnect/README.md

 * Raspberry Pi3 with no additional hardware is the only verified platform currently
 * The device must have been configured during first boot to set up ethernet and not wifi
 * Wifi-connect takes over management of the device's wlan0 interface and the wifi-ap AP.
 Any external operations that modify these may result in an incorrect state and may interrupt connectivity.
-For example, mannually changing the network manager managed state of wlan0, or manually bringing up or down wifi-ap may break connectivity.
+For example, manually changing the network manager managed state of wlan0, or manually bringing up or down wifi-ap may break connectivity.
-* Opening the AP portal web page using device hostname (http://[hostname].local:8080) can result in a connection error from some platforms including some Android mobile phones and, in general, wheni connecting from any device on which avahi is not enabled.
+* Opening the AP portal web page using device hostname (http://[hostname].local:8080) can result in a connection error from some platforms including some Android mobile phones and, in general, when connecting from any device on which Avahi is not enabled.
 You can open the web page using the device IP address on its AP and wlan0 interface, as described above.

 ## Development Environment